micahamd/psych_exp_generator/README.md

     "Response": "SPACE",
     "Accurate": 1,
     "ResponseTime_ms": 782
+  },
+  {
+    "Timestamp": "13:45:26_15:06:2023",
+    "Trial Number": 3,
+    "Stimulus": "(apple, corn)",
+    "Stimulus_Offset": 250,
+    "Response": "A",
+    "Accurate": 0,
+    "ResponseTime_ms": 631
   }
 ]
 ```

 This data can be imported into statistical software or spreadsheets for further analysis.
+For sequential stimuli, each item in the sequence is recorded separately when a response is made.

 ## Technical Implementation